nupplaphil/friendica/doc/spec/api/friendica.md

 * 5: Profile image at 80x80
 * 6: Profile image at 48x48

-An image used as profile image has only scale 4-6, other images only 0-3
+An image used as profile image has only scaled 4-6, other images only 0-3

 #### Return values